Multiscale Fisher's Independence Test for Multivariate Dependence: Introduction

-The existing multivariate independence tests generally require the computation of statistics at a computational complexity that scales at least quadratically in the sample size, making them impractical for data sets with massive sample sizes.
-We will illustrate this computational bottleneck in our numerical studies.
-Moreover, many of these multivariate methods also require resampling, in the form of either permutation or bootstrap, to complete inference such as evaluating the statistical significance.
-This additional computational burden makes practical applications of these methods very computationally expensive even for problems with moderate sample sizes.
-To overcome this difficulty, some works appeal to asymptotic approximations (either in large $n$ or in large $p$) \citep{szekely2013ttest,pfister2018} to derive procedures that when the asymptotic conditions are satisfied do not require resampling for inference.
+The existing multivariate independence tests generally require the computation of statistics at a computational complexity that scales at least quadratically in the sample size, making them impractical for data sets with sample sizes greater than, say, tens of thousands of observations.
+Many of these multivariate methods also require resampling -- in the form of either permutation or bootstrap -- to evaluate statistical significance.
+This additional computational burden makes applications of these methods computationally expensive even for problems with moderate sample sizes.
+To overcome these challenges, some appeal to asymptotic approximations (either in large $n$ or in large $p$) \citep{szekely2013ttest,pfister2018} to derive procedures that when the asymptotic conditions are satisfied do not require resampling.
+However, because it is hard to judge whether such conditions are true in multivariate settings, practitioners usually still resort to resampling to ensure validity.

-In this work we aim to tackle the fundamental computational bottleneck in nonparametric multivariate independence testing through generalizing a `multi-scale divide-and-conquer' strategy recently proposed for univariate independence testing by \cite{mamao2017}.
-Specifically, instead of calculating a single test statistic for independence all at once, our method breaks apart the nonparametric multivariate test of independence into simple univariate independence tests on a collection of $2\times 2$ contingency tables defined by sequentially discretizing the original sample space at a cascade of scales.
-This approach transforms a complex nonparametric testing problem into a multiple testing problem that can be addressed with a computational complexity that scales almost linearly with the sample size.
+A scalable testing strategy for data with massive sample sizes should ideally achieve (i) close to linear computational complexity in the sample size and (ii) finite-sample guarantees without the need for resampling or asymptotic approximation.
+We aim to introduce a framework that achieves these two desiderata.
+Specifically, instead of calculating a single test statistic for independence all at once, we take a multi-scale divide-and-conquer approach that breaks apart the nonparametric multivariate test of independence into simple univariate independence tests on a collection of $2\times 2$ contingency tables defined by sequentially discretizing the original sample space at a cascade of scales.
+This approach transforms a complex nonparametric testing problem into a multiple testing problem involving simple tests that can be carried out efficiently.
+While such an approach was previously adopted in \cite{mamao2017} for testing the independence between two scalar variables, the increasing dimensionality in the multivariate setting makes a brute-force, exhaustive approach as proposed therein computationally prohibitive and statistically inefficient.
+As such we incorporate data-adaptivity into the framework and introduce a coarse-to-fine sequential adaptive testing procedure which exploits the spatial characteristics of dependency structures to drastically reduce the number of univariate tests completed in the procedure.
+At the same time, we derive a finite-sample theory showing that even with the additional adaptivity, exact inference (in terms of controlling the level of the test) can be achieved at any given sample size without resorting to either resampling or large-sample approximation.